Ellen G. White lived from 1827 to 1915, she

 books in her personal library and she made

-use of many.
+use of many of them.

 The Desire of Ages,